clintwebb/fileknock/src/README.md

 ```

 ```
-# Monitor a specific set of files:
+# Monitor a specific file:
-MonitorFile=/data/run.pid
 MonitorFile=/data/error.txt
-FileModifiedExec=/usr/bin/action.sh
+FileModifiedExec=/usr/bin/error_action.sh
 ```

 When the running script is executed, several environment variables are set to indicate what actually changed

 ```
-FK_FILE=/data/run.pid
+FK_FILE=/data/error.txt
 FK_ACTION=CLOSED
 ```

-When the fileknock daemon detects a change that causes a trigger to fire, it should actually ignore the events for that particular file while it is being processed.
-Because the trigger will likely cause the action to cause more events while it is doing its action.
+When the fileknock daemon detects a change that causes a trigger to fire, it is unable to actually ignore the events for that particular file while it is being processed.
+Because the trigger will likely cause the action to cause more events while it is doing its action, care should be taken is setting triggers and actions for files.